jfrog/partner-integrations/Slack/Platform/App/README.md

 * You must have the ability to setup policies and watches prior to getting Xray notifications.
 * You should have a cloud instance of Artifactory.
 You can signup for a free cloud instance at: https://jfrog.com/start-free/

+# How it Works

+* This integration allows you the ability to see Artifact, Artifact Properties, Docker, Release Bundle, and Build events through notifications and actionable cards inside the Microsoft Teams browser.
+* Additionally, you can get notification based on policies setup in JFrog Xray.

+# Creating a New Notification
+--

-# Support
+# Suspending Notifications

-If you need help with this integration, please contact `partner_support@jfrog.com`
+--

+# Using Commands to Navigate the App
+--

 # Getting Started

-The first thing to do is to download the Slack Application.
+First, make sure you have Slack.
+You can go to [https://slack.com/](https://slack.com/) to download the Slack Application.

-Next, install the JFrog app.
+Next, install the JFrog app from [https://jfrog.com/integration/slack/](https://jfrog.com/integration/slack/).

 Then, configure your JFrog instance.

 Next, login to your JFrog account.

-Once logged in with admin privledges, you can start creating notifications.
+Once logged in with admin privledges, you can start creating notifications and adding them to channels.

 Hit **create notifications** to bring up the list of options.